SuchanaRegmi/Battleship/README.md

-About the Project
+About the Project:
 This program is a Java-based implementation of the classic Battleship game, where players compete against a computer opponent.
 The computer employs a combination of random and strategic guessing, making each game challenging and fun.

-Features
+Features:
 - Place your ships manually with guided instructions.
 - The computer strategically places its ships.
 - Intelligent gameplay where the computer shifts from random to strategic guesses.
 - Visual representation of player and computer battlefields.
 - Fully customizable and modular codebase for easy enhancement.

-How It Works
+How It Works:
 The program is divided into the following key components:
 - AddCompShips.java: Handles the computer’s logic for placing ships on the grid.
 - AddPlayerShips.java: Guides the player in choosing valid coordinates for placing ships.